In the beginning - a UFO over Ohio

 My mother was sure that maybe my older sister and I had discussed it and I was remembering her recollection of the events but she did not.
 It was not a good memory for her and we never talked about it.
 I once brought it up and she dismissed it as quickly as she could.

-My mother tested me by asking me what my earliest memory was.
-I told her it was watching her working in her Iris garden from when we lived in Bountiful, Utah.
 Her garden, which she took great pride in, stretched up a slope that led to a view of the mountains.
 On those mountains a forest fire was raging although it wasn’t threatening Bountiful.
 I remember seeing the huge pillars of smoke and the fire-bombing aircraft making desperate drops on the fire.
-Big droning planes came in right over our house as they flew up the mountain, their noise shaking everything.
+Big droning planes came in right over our house as they flew up the mountain, their noise shook everything.
 I remember not being scared by the noise, just fascinated by these flying things that were not birds.
 It was a fascination that has followed me ever since.

 Later my mom found old photos of the fire that I had never seen.
 I was probably two years old at the time, two and a half tops.
 I even told her the names of the kids who lived next door, names she had long forgotten.